Where to find Concerts in Salzburg

-Considering that Salzburg is most famous for classical music, it can be surprisingly hard to find quality concerts.
+Considering that the city of Mozart is most famous for classical music, it can be surprisingly hard to find quality concerts in Salzburg.
 If you know where to look, however, and with a bit of luck, there are plenty of musical highlights.
 In this article, I will guide you in the right direction.

 Student Concerts at the Mozarteum University